 How we provide a continuum of care for addictions

 Residents in Recovery understands that there are multiple pathways to recovery and each pathway must be self-determined in order to be effective.
-Taking a person-centered approach, while providing exposure to multiple forms of recovery, is proving effective in long-term treatment outcomes for clients that have been through the pre and post treatment programs.
+Taking a person-centered approach, clients are exposed to a wide range of available options to incorporate into their recovery program.
+Utilizing traditional wait times, provides an opportunity for treatment readiness.
+A combination of therapies and experiential learning modalities are offered o sober living clients for no additional cost.
+Specialized groups and community integration, supports those seeking reunification with their children.
 Residents in Recovery is truly able to meet individuals where they are at and support them at any stage of their recovery journey.
 The following are an example of the recovery pathways that we support;

 1) Harm Reduction - Take-home Naloxone distributor for AHS, harm reduction vending machine token distributor for SHA, host for walk-in sexual health clinic with SHA, navigational support for individuals starting their recovery journey including detox referrals.